eclipse-qrisp/Qrisp/documentation/source/reference/Jasp/index.rst

 Jax not only allows us to represent (classical) computations in a more simplified and easier-to-process form but also provides a `matured ecosystem <https://www.educative.io/courses/intro-jax-deep-learning/awesome-jax-libraries>`_ of libraries.
 On top of that, Jax exposes the means to `create new primitives <https://jax.readthedocs.io/en/latest/notebooks/How_JAX_primitives_work.html>`_, which allows quantum developers to use the Jax infrastructure for their purposes.

-What is jasp?
+What is Jasp?
 ^^^^^^^^^^^^^

-jasp is a module that provides Jax primitives for Qrisp syntax and therefore makes Qrisp Jax-traceable.
+Jasp is a module that provides Jax primitives for Qrisp syntax and therefore makes Qrisp Jax-traceable.
 How does this work in practice?
-The central class here is the ``jaspr``, which is a subtype of the Jaxpr.
-Similarly to Jaxprs, jasprs can be create using the ``make_jaspr`` function.
+The central class here is the ``Jaspr``, which is a subtype of the Jaxpr.
+Similarly to Jaxprs, Jasprs can be create using the ``make_jaspr`` function.

 ::